How Google’s Quantum Computing Chip Willow is Pushing Boundaries

 Advanced error correction:

-Moreover, the chip can correct errors in real-time, ensuring reliable computations even with an increasing number of qubits.
+Moreover, the chip can correct errors in real-time, which is critical for maintaining reliable computations as the system scales up.
+This feature ensures that even with a larger number of qubits, the overall performance remains stable and accurate.

 He adds, “Willow was designed with scalable error correction in mind.
 It’s not just for this demonstration; this technology can take us into the future.”